Your offering looks like everyone else’s.

 The Founding AEs who land in the best next role almost always started the conversation six months before they needed to.
 The reps who wait until they’re miserable end up taking whatever’s in front of them.
 Starting early isn’t about leaving — it’s about giving yourself the optionality to choose.

 The first 15 minutes is diagnostic.
 Where are you.
 What’s working.
 What’s off.
 What a great next role actually looks like — not the LinkedIn headline version, the version that matches the operator you’ve become.
 From there it’s ongoing.
-I share what I’m seeing across 250+ founder conversations and pressure-test specific opportunities only when something fits the shape we mapped.
+I share what I’m seeing across 300+ founder conversations — including the founding AE jobs I’m filling right now — and pressure-test specific opportunities only when something fits the shape we mapped.
 If a role isn’t right for you, I’ll tell you — even if I’m the one placing it.

 Already in conversations with other founders?
 Bring them.
 I’ll give you a real read on the founder, the motion, and the offer — even when I’m not the one placing the role.
 You stay until you’re ready — or until the right thing shows up.
 Whichever comes first.